bean-mhm/realbloom/USAGE.md

 ![Convolution result](images/tutorial/7-convmix.png)

+Look, we have a sun!
 Let's hit *Show Conv.
 Layer* to see how the convolution output looks like on its own.

 ![Convolution layer](images/tutorial/8-convlayer.png)

 Generally speaking, the convolution layer should have the same overall brightness as the input.
-We can move the *Mix* slider back and forth and adjust the exposure of the convolution layer using the *Exposure* slider in the *LAYERS* section.
-In this case, however, we'll keep the exposure at 0 and set the mix to 0.1.
+We can use the *Exposure* slider in the *LAYERS* section to adjust the exposure of the convolution layer.
+In this case, we don't need to do this, since we had enabled Auto-Exposure.
+We'll set the mix to 0.1 to gently introduce some bloom to our image.

 > You can enable additive blending using the *Additive* checkbox.
 However, it's usually more accurate and best not to use this mode.